Mitchell Shapiro Greenamyre & Funt LLP

 Combating Police Misconduct

 42 U.S.C. § 1983 not only provides a remedy against discrimination, but it also allows plaintiffs to sue for violations of their constitutional rights and rights protected under federal law.
-There are a number of ways that police misconduct can violate a suspect’s rights – common claims are false arrest, malicious prosecution, excessive force, denial of medical care in custody, failing to intervene (for example if partner is too rough), and failing to provide criminal defendants with exculpatory evidence.
-However proving a case can be challenging because civil rights plaintiffs generally need to satisfy a more rigorous burden when suing law enforcement when compared to private parties.
-Additionally, officers and government is often entitled to overlapping immunities under state and federal law, which can prevent a jury from ever hearing your case.
+There are a number of ways that police misconduct can violate a suspect’s rights.
+Common claims are false arrest, malicious prosecution, excessive force, denial of medical care in custody, failing to intervene (for example if partner is too rough), and failing to provide criminal defendants with exculpatory evidence.
+However, proving a case for police misconduct claims can be challenging because civil rights plaintiffs generally need to satisfy a more rigorous burden when suing law enforcement compared to private parties.
+Additionally, officers and government are often entitled to overlapping immunities under state and federal law, which can prevent a jury from ever hearing your case.
 A good civil rights law attorney can untangle these immunities and help set the record straight.

 Indifference, whether it is before a conviction or after, occurs in many ways.
 A person in jail or prison might be ignored as they ask for medical treatment, or a guard may ignore abuse that they face at the hand of another person in jail.
 People might also be put in unsanitary or dangerous conditions where they are confined and no effort is made to improve those conditions.
 All of these are examples of indifference, and they violate freedoms that are protected under the Constitution.